 The relevancy and degree to which the identified funding resources will substantially advance the current state of the proposed site(s) toward completed remediation and/or revitalization.
-The degree to which attached documentation substantiates secured commitments discussed in the Narrative.
+The degree to which the attached documentation substantiates secured commitments discussed in the Narrative.

-(Note, a response may not earn full points if the applicant duplicates sources that are listed in Description of Tasks and Activities or sources used to meet the cost share.
+(Note, a response may not earn full points if the applicant duplicates sources that are listed in 3.b.
+Description of Tasks/Activities and Outputs or sources used to meet the cost share.
 Additionally, responses may only earn full points when the applicant has resources that are secured, significant, and relevant to the cleanup project.)

 1.c.ii.
-Use of Existing Infrastructure (3 points)
+Use of Existing Infrastructure (5 points)